alertflex/altprobe/README.md

 # Altprobe Collector

 Altprobe has functional of a collector according to SIEM/Log Management terminologies.
-In tandem with Controller, Altprobe can integrate a Wazuh Host IDS (OSSEC fork), Suricata Network IDS, WAF Modsecurity with log management platform Graylog and threat intelligence platform MISP.
+In tandem with Controller, Altprobe can integrate a Wazuh Host IDS (OSSEC fork) and Suricata Network IDS with log management platform Graylog and threat intelligence platform MISP.

 ## Functionalities of Altprobe